mfazekas/joglog/README.md

 Write an application that tracks jogging times of users

-* User must be able to create an account and log in
+* User must be able to create an account and log in [:done]
-* When logged in, user can see his times he entered
+* When logged in, user can see his times he entered [:todo test view/controller]
-* Each time entry when entered has a date, distance, and time
+* Each time entry when entered has a date, distance, and time [:todo test view/controller,:todo fix validation display for time_in_minutes, date]
-* When displayed, each time entry has an average speed
+* When displayed, each time entry has an average speed [:todo test view/controller]
-* Filter by dates from-to
+* Filter by dates from-to[:todo finish]
-* Report on average speed & distance per week
+* Report on average speed & distance per week[:todo test view/controller,add ui for going back to index view]
 * REST API – for all user actions
 * In any case you should be able to explain how a REST API works and demonstrate that by creating functional tests that use the REST Layer directly.
 * All actions need to be done client side using AJAX, refreshing the page is not acceptable.